mgbpm/CATT/README.md

 Now set each of the values in the new `config.yml` to meet the requirements.
 Usually, you will need a `name`, `url`, `file`, and `delimiter` choice at a minimum.

-Once you've made the edits, run the program again with the --download option and the --sources option.
+Once you've made the edits, run the program again still specifying the --sources option.

 ```
-python main.py --download --sources="new-source-file-name"
+python main.py --sources="new-source-file-name"
 ```

-If the file has been successfully downloaded, you can now run the --generate-config again to create template files for `dictionary.csv`.
+If the file has been successfully downloaded, it will generate a template for `dictionary.csv`.

 ```
-python main.py --generate-config --sources="new-source-file-name"
+python main.py --sources="new-source-file-name"
 ```

 Edit the new `dictionary.csv` and set the flags and configurations for each column.
 Most flags default to False.
-If you configure any columns for mapping, then if you run --generate-config again, it will generate a mapping file template for those columns with the known values in the file with the frequency data of each value (--counts).
+If you configure any columns for mapping, then if you run again it will generate a mapping file template for those columns with the known values in the data file with the frequency data of each value.

 ```
-python main.py --generate-config --counts --sources="new-source-file-name"
+python main.py --sources="new-source-file-name"
 ```

 Edit the `mapping.csv` file to create the specific output values and mapping sets you desire.